Quick and easy: Share files with Windows 10's Nearby sharing

 Windows 10 April 2018 Update rolled out new security and privacy improvements and some hidden gems, but one of its best new features makes sharing files between two PCs a snap.
 This new feature -- "Nearby sharing" -- lets you shuttle files and links between PCs without needing to bother with email or using a cloud service like OneDrive or Dropbox as a middleman.
-It's Microsoft's PC-centric version of AirDrop, Apple's method of sharing things between Macs, iPhones ($1,779 at Mobileciti Online) and iPads ($469 at Apple).
+It's Microsoft's PC-centric version of AirDrop, Apple's method of sharing things between Macs, iPhones ($1,000 at Cricket Wireless) and iPads ($329 at Walmart).
 Let's have a look at how to use Nearby sharing.

 What's needed for Nearby sharing